PROGRAMME

 Moderation: Paula Martinho da Silva, Portugal

-Mohammed Alkawi, Kingdom of Saudi Arabia
+Muhammad Alkawi, Kingdom of Saudi Arabia

 Laís Bonilha, Brazil